intel/edge-developer-kit-reference-scripts/usecases/real-time/tcc_tutorial/README.md

  ```
  -----
-#### Build the docker image for the AI Object Classification Demo from OpenVINO Model Zoo
+#### Build the docker image for the AI Object Classification Demo from OpenVINO™ Model Zoo
 To build the Docker image, run the following command in the directory containing your Dockerfile:

 ```bash